-• Clothing should not be sexually suggestive, and it should cover and conceal body parts, e.g. chest, midriff, back, legs (to mid-thigh or longer), shoulders (2" wide shoulder straps minimum).

-- Clothing should cover all undergarments. - Shorts, skirts, or pants should be worn at natural waistline. - Attire should not illustrate, enhance or depict tobacco/alcohol/drugs, nor have offensive, racial, gang-related, sexual or violent messages, or images. - Attire should contribute to the health and safety of all students and staff.
-Jewelry, shoes, accessories, hair color and hair styles must be free of conditions that could be considered hazardous or disruptive. - Accessories such as, but not limited to, spiked necklaces, spiked wristbands, spiked earrings, and wallet chains are not permissible. - Blankets used for jackets and sleepwear (i.e., pajamas, house slippers) are not allowed.
+- Clothing should not be sexually suggestive, and it should cover and conceal body parts, e.g. chest, midriff, back, legs (to mid-thigh or longer), shoulders (2" wide shoulder straps minimum). - Clothing should cover all undergarments. - Shorts, skirts, or pants should be worn at natural waistline. - Attire should not illustrate, enhance, or depict tobacco/alcohol/drugs, nor have offensive, racial, gang-related, sexual or violent messages, or images. - Attire should contribute to the health and safety of all students and staff.
+Jewelry, shoes, accessories, hair color and hair styles must be free of conditions that could be considered hazardous or disruptive. - Accessories such as, but not limited to, spiked necklaces, spiked wristbands, spiked earrings, and wallet chains are not permissible. - Blankets and/or sleepwear (i.e. pajamas, house slippers) are not allowed.
+Pants/shorts with a zipper or closed/sewn fly are permitted. - Any accessory which attaches to your body or clothing causing disruption, distraction, or a safety hazard is not permissible, as determined by the principal or designee.